 It’s never a bad idea to be more mindful about your drinking.
-That can be easier said than done if you’re at a bar with friends who are indulging in alcoholic beverages while you’re there.
+That can be easier said than done if you want to go out with friends who are drinking alcohol.

-Whether you’re taking a break from drinking for dry January or are the designated driver that night, you don’t need to stick to water or whatever is in the soda gun.
+Whether you’re taking a break from drinking for dry January or are the designated driver for the night, you don’t need to stick to water or whatever is in the soda gun.
 Sip on something delicious, instead, with the best non-alcoholic drinks to order at a bar.

 What is a good non-alcoholic drink to order in a bar?
 A good non-alcoholic drink to order in a bar is an alcohol-free version of classic cocktails.
 Your bartender will already know how to make them.
 They’ll just leave out the alcohol in your version or make an appropriate substitute.